 continue the legacy of greatness by becoming active citizens who advocate for their local and global community.

-With a caring culture of trust and collaboration, every student will graduate ready for college and career.
+Through a caring culture, every legacy builder will graduate ready for life, college and career.

 Booker T. Washington High School is an inspired place where character is power and the next generation of legacy builders are